 The speed and ease of use are one thing, but there’s another layer to ePaper.

 You can use it to include video files into the content, add audio files or include links.
 These are excellent ways to give your reader a multimedia experience.
 Some video or audio to go along with the text content makes the whole thing really pop.

 There are a few other companies that offer the same feature if you want to embed PDF in HTML.
 But these offer always hide it away in the most premium tier of pricing.

 Simple interface, easy to use

-EPaper is just all-around faster than plain PDFs in web pages.
+An EPaper is just all-around faster than plain PDFs in web pages.
 Speed is very important, especially in the mobile world.
 If your readers see that your page is taking forever to load, then they will leave and go do something else.
 The vast amount of content crowding for the attention of everyone on the Internet means that people can afford to have short attention spans.
 It’s just so easy to go and find a different article to read that you really need to make sure you don’t give your audience any reason to leave the page.
-EPaper cooperates with you by being very quick to load on just about any platform and browser, despite all of the special features of the medium.

-It took me a long time to absorb all of the special features of ePaper for embed PDF in HTML, but when I was finally done, I was way beyond convinced.
-I had been expecting perhaps another low-level freebie publisher, willing to give me a few bare bones features in the free tier of their product and charging me if I wanted anything more.
+It took me a long time to absorb all of the special features for embed PDF in HTML.
+When I was finally done, I was way beyond convinced.
+I had been expecting another low-level software, willing to give me a few bare-bones features in the free tier of their product and charging me if I wanted anything more.
 What I got was a veritable avalanche of tools and attributes for the low price of nothing.
+I’m really excited.